zukunft/zukunft.com/docs/code_functions_all.md

             nent/component.php
     \-- url_mapper - section for function url_mapper not yet defined that it should be construct and map in /component/c omponent.php
+    \-- input_valid - section for function input_valid not yet defined that it should be construct and map in /component /component.php
     \-- api_mapper - section for function api_mapper is expected to be construct and map in /component/component.php
     \-- api_array - section for function api_array not yet defined that it should be api in /component/component.php
     \-- load_by_id_with_related - section for function load_by_id_with_related is expected to be load in /component/comp